ashokjain001/GettingAndCleaningData/codebook.md

 Data Dictionary - Human Activity Recognition Using Smartphones Dataset

 "1" "sub_id"  - identifies subject 1-30.

 "2" "activity" - categorical variable has 6 levels describes the activity of the subject.
                  LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS

 The all the variables below are mean value of individial subjects activity.

-prefix t - time domain signal captured at 50 Hz prefix f - frequency domain signal.
+prefix t - time domain signal captured at 50 Hz.

+prefix f - frequency domain signal.

 X,Y,Z - denote 3 axial signal in X,Y,Z directions.

 Acc - acceleration signal - divided into body and gravity signal.

-Gyro - signal obtained from gyroscope. tBodyAccJerk and tBodyGyroJerk - The body linear acceleration and angular velocity were derived in time to obtain Jerk signals
+Gyro - signal obtained from gyroscope.

+tBodyAccJerk and tBodyGyroJerk - The body linear acceleration and angular velocity were derived in time to obtain Jerk signals.

-Mag - magnitude of three dimensional signal. mean & std - mean and standard deviation values are estimated from the signal.
+Mag - magnitude of three dimensional signal.

+mean & std - mean and standard deviation values are estimated from the signal.

 "3" "tBodyAccmeanX"